 “Preparing the soil of the mind,” he went on, dreamy, distant, “cultivating it, refining its fertility.
 Lofty thoughts do not come to any fruition in an infertile soil”.

 He came to another halt.
 He turned around and studied my absorbed face.

-“Thoughts, like seed, need nutrients to grow,” he continued, “the nutrients thoughts need to grow is this: favorable attitude.
+“Thoughts, like seed, need nutrients to grow,” he continued, “the nutrients thoughts need to grow is this: favourable attitude.
 Only those seeds that correspond to our predominant attitude manage to sprout into our reality”.

 “Attitude?”
 I reflected, “How does one cultivate the right attitude?”

 “With feelings,” he said, “joy, compassion, gratitude, hope, love are the humus to the soil of mind that refine its fertility”.

 “That,” he added as an afterthought, “ is what the good book means by ‘turn and become like children’ when it says, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven”.

 That has since become my philosophy of life too.

 At 73, papa died.
 I was by his side when he said he didn’t feel well and lied down.
 The way death took him on its ride was the way papa used to tease out my loose teeth: sharp, but fast pain and he was gone.

 On his funeral, all the living families, friends foregathered in their person as they had always done in their spirit in the Hall of Love, now dark, heavy trees over his tomb.
 Through my tearful eyes, I looked upon the face of the nature before me, searching for meaning, a sign, any sign, such as a whisper, or a droplet of tears, or simply a nod of its head in acknowledgment of the soul who had lived in symphony with it, but it went its indifferent ways.